PrimalNinja/cyborgzoscii/docs/ZWT.md

 ### Summary

 - Single Ping-Pong -> Prevents REPLAY (nonce used once)
-- Double Ping-Pong -> Prevents RELAY (timing + proximity)
+- Double Ping-Pong -> Maximal protocol-layer RELAY defence (nonce binding + tight timing window); residual relay risk is physical-layer, not a protocol gap
 - ROM Binding -> Prevents FORGERY (needs both ROMs)
 - Paired CAR-FOB -> Prevents SPOOFING (only paired works)

-**The double ping-pong is mandatory for relay protection.
-Single ping-pong is not enough.**
+**Double ping-pong is mandatory and is the complete protocol-layer relay defence -- nonce binding plus a tight round-trip window is the most any token protocol can achieve.
+Any further relay reduction is a physical-layer/hardware question, not a change to ZWT.**

 ---